cyberark/Fuzzer-V/README.md

 - receiving IOCTLs from PSAgent.
 - triggering code in L1 kernel (e.g. by VMBUS, port io).

-# Results

 # Variations
 The fuzzer can be adapted to target the Hyper-V components of the guest machine, possibly leading to privilege escalation on Hyper-V VMs.

+# License
+Copyright (c) 2023 CyberArk Software Ltd. All rights reserved
+This repository is licensed under  Apache-2.0 License - see [`LICENSE`](LICENSE) for more details.

+# References:
+For more comments, suggestions or questions, you can contact Or Ben Porath ([@OrBenPorath](https://twitter.com/OrBenPorath)) and CyberArk Labs.